• Skip to primary navigation

 Instructions

-• Wash papaya, slice lengthwise, remove the seeds and gut using spoon or scraper.
+• Wash the green papaya, slice it lengthwise, and remove the seeds using a spoon or scraper.

-• Wash it again and grate the papaya and place the papaya in a large bowl with salt and set aside for 1 hour.
+• Place the grated papaya in a large bowl, mix with 1 tablespoon rock salt (optional), and let it sit for 1 hour.

 Notes